JackErick55/NU_ROS2_Spring_2025/README1.md

-# MEE ROS2 Jazzy Course with Python
+# MEE ROS2 Humble Course with Python

 ## Table of Contents